Hannapentti1/Project2/README.md

 A simple REST API built with Node.js, Express, and MongoDB.
 This project allows users to store, edit, retrieve, and delete code snippets.

-This project was created for the Web Development course (Project 2).

 ---

 ## 🚀 Live API